nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/working-in-studio/external-templates.md

 For each application template a set of information is displayed:

-*   **Project version**: The version number of the application template.
+- **Project Version**: The version number of the application template.
-*   **Target version**: The version of the Nuxeo Platform and possible add-ons required to install the template.
+- **Target Version**: The version of the Nuxeo Platform and possible add-ons required to install the template.
-*   **Import this package**: Click on this button to import the package that you want and follow the instructions.
+- **Import this package**: Click on this button to import the package that you want and follow the instructions.
 This button is displayed only if your Studio project is configured for a compatible target version of the template.
-*   **Details**: Click on this button to be displayed the list of Studio configuration items defined by the template.
+- **Details**: Click on this button to display the list of Studio configuration items defined by the template.

 {{!--     ### nx_asset ###
     path: /default-domain/workspaces/Product Management/Documentation/Documentation Screenshots/Studio/External Template/Application Templates